Table of Contents

 Its okay to throw Buzzbaits directly into the heaviest of cover.
 They can sometimes be the key to drawing fish out of cover on hot days.
 Use Buzzbaits in the spring when bass are spawning.
 Throw them over and past weedy flats and provoke bites when retrieving past bass spawning beds.
 Later in the season, Buzzbaits are great on overcast mornings or evenings when predators patrol shallows and cover

-Another BOOYAH baits, this time a Buzz bait.
+Another BOOYAH baits, this time The BOOYAH Buzzbait.
 BOOYAH produces a high quality freshwater buzz bait.
 The simple cast and quick retrieve action ensures proper technique.
 With a variety of colors, you can buy the Booyah Buzz in single, two, or four packs.
 Booyahs special construction of a “clacker-style” buzzbait creates tremendous sound to attract bass from a substantial distance.

 If you haven’t read our article on How to Fish with Lures where we cover the important fundamentals of fishing with lure, make sure to check it out.
-If you’re looking for TackleReports’ best recommendations of what spinner baits to buy, take a look here.
-Make sure to check out our other articles if you’re looking for lure help or tricks.
+If you’re looking for guides on how to catch specific fish like Pike or Walleye, check out our guides.
+We have gear reviews and gear suggestions if you’re looking for a new rod, reel, or kayak.
+We’ve got plenty of general articles if you’re looking for lure help or tricks.